gigobooks/gigobooks/README.md

 Note that this is only a plan and comes with some caveats.

 * This plan could change as new insights come to light.
 It will probably change.
 The question is not 'whether' but 'by how much'.
-* NanoBooks CE is source code only.
-No binary will be provided.
-It's target audience are people who know how to build from source.
 * NanoBooks CE hasn't been completed yet.
 It's just alpna/beta software at the moment.
 * Hence, level 1 does not yet exist.
 * Level 2 also does not exist yet.
 For now, it's no more than just some speculative thoughts.